TedCart/GitForkCloneMac/README.md

 ## ~~Bugs~~ Lesser Features

-  Repos are downloaded to your General Assembly "wdi" folder and put in the corresponding subfolder (e.g., any "-study" will go in the "wdi/studies/" folder, "-diagnostic" into "wdi/diagnostics/", etc. -- folder names must match EXACTLY).
+  Repos are downloaded to your General Assembly "wdi" folder and put in the corresponding subfolder

+  For example:
+    - Any "-study" will go in the "wdi/studies/" folder
+    - Any "-diagnostic" into "wdi/diagnostics/"
+    - etc.

+  Folder names must match EXACTLY.

   If there's no identifier (study, diagnostic, practice, or challenge), the repo goes into the "wdi/trainings/" folder.